LordSnoosh/SEIR2222/work/w01/d1/02-installfest.md

 ## Rosetta

-If you are one of the lucky few to have a new Mac with "Apple Silicon" (the new M1 chip), you'll need to install Rosetta which enables software designed to run on Intel processors.
+If you are one of the lucky few to have a new Mac with "Apple Silicon" (the new M1 chip), you'll need to install Rosetta which enables software designed for Intel processors to run on Apple Silicon machines...

 **Only run the following command IF you have the M1 chip:**